7 Essentials for successfully starting a business in Costa Rica

 When I moved to Costa Rica in 1980 and started my own business, I also thought it would be easy.
 Well, I lost everything I had.
 TWICE!

 To be honest, I don’t have the secret formula for being successful.
-My almost 40 years in business in Costa Rica has been a rollercoaster.
+My almost 40 years in business in Costa Rica have been a rollercoaster.
 I can’t complain, I’ve learned a lot and I’ve done quite well.
 I’ve also been totally broke a couple of times.
 And not because I’m stupid or didn’t work hard enough.

-There are many lists available online about what’s needed for starting a business in Costa Rica, like legal residency, a business license, a bank account etc. Well, that’s the easy part.
+There are many lists available online about what’s needed for starting a business in Costa Rica, like legal residency, a business license, a bank account, etc. Well, that’s the easy part.